Hubbsy/toy-problems/README.md

 2. All anagrams
 Given a single input string, write a function that produces all possible anagrams of a string and outputs them as an array.
 At first, don’t worry about repeated strings.
 What time complexity is your solution?

+3. Balanced Parenthesis
+Given a string, return true if it contains balanced parenthesis ().